Strong converse exponent for classical-quantum channel coding: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Marco Tomamichel, Mark M.~Wilde and Andreas Winter for comments on the paper; in particular, for pointing out that our results for classical-quantum channels have applications for the strong converse exponent of certain classes of quantum channels.
-This work was partially supported by the MEXT Grant-in-Aid (A) No.~20686026 ``Project on Multi-user Quantum Network'' (TO), and by the European Research Council Advanced Grant ``IRQUAT'', the Spanish MINECO Project No. FIS2013-40627-P, the Generalitat de Catalunya CIRIT Project No. 2014 SGR 966, and by the Technische Universit\"at M\"unchen -- Institute for Advanced Study, funded by the German Excellence Initiative and the European Union Seventh Framework Programme under grant agreement no. 291763 (MM).
-Part of this work was done while MM was with the F\'{\i}sica Te\`{o}rica: Informaci\'{o} i Fenomens Qu\`{a}ntics, Universitat Aut\`{o}noma de Barcelona, ES-08193 Bellaterra (Barcelona), Spain.
+The authors are also grateful to an anonymous referee for various suggestions that helped to improve the presentation of the paper.
+This work was partially supported by the MEXT Grant-in-Aid (A) No.~20686026 ``Project on Multi-user Quantum Network'' (TO), and by the European Research Council Advanced Grant ``IRQUAT'', the Spanish MINECO Project No. FIS2013-40627-P, the Generalitat de Catalunya CIRIT Project No. 2014 SGR 966, the Hungarian Research Grant OTKA-NKFI K104206, and by the Technische Universit\"at M\"unchen -- Institute for Advanced Study, funded by the German Excellence Initiative and the European Union Seventh Framework Programme under grant agreement no. 291763 (MM).
+Part of this work was done while MM was with the F\'{\i}sica Te\`{o}rica: Informaci\'{o} i Fenomens Qu\`{a}ntics, Universitat Aut\`{o}noma de Barcelona, and later with the Zentrum Mathematik, M5, and the Institute for Advanced Study, Technische Universit\"at M\"unchen.